github/developer.github.com/content/changes/2013-10-18-new-code-search-requirements.md

     underscore language:js @mozilla/BrowserQuest

-All the [code search qualifiers][code-search-qualifiers] are still available to you.
+All the various [code search qualifiers][code-search-qualifiers] are still available to you.
 A [user, organization, or repository qualifier][search-by-user-org-repo] is now required.
 The other search qualifiers are still optional.